amiellib/MunheEx3/README.md

 We have 8 packages to make the packman game,we used Point3D to crate the GPS places of the game.

+i will explain the main packages:

 algorithms is the package where all calculations are done, hence many other classes use this package.

 entities is a package where all the entities are defined(packman,fruit,map,path,game).

+GUI is a package where all the graphic are done.